evennia/evennia/docs/source/Contribs/Contrib-Building-Menu.md

 # Building menu

-Module containing the building menu system.

-Evennia contributor: vincent-lg 2018
+Contrib by vincent-lg, 2018

 Building menus are in-game menus, not unlike `EvMenu` though using a different approach.
 Building menus have been specifically designed to edit information as a builder.
 Creating a building menu in a command allows builders quick-editing of a given object, like a room.
-If you follow the steps below to add the contrib, you will have access to an `@edit` command that will edit any default object offering to change its key and description.
+If you follow the steps to add the contrib, you will have access to an `edit` command that will edit any default object, offering to change its key and description.

 ## Install